 The Mentoring Committee will be responsible coordinating mentoring opportunities with our members and other non-profit organizations.

 The Club shall hold meetings on such day and at such time and place as shall be determined by the Board.
 It may hold such other meetings as the Board or membership may desire.
 The regular meetings shall not be more than one (1) hour, except on special occasions as approved by the Board and upon 24-hour notice to the membership.

 The Annual Meeting of the Club shall be the first regular weekly meeting in December.
 The membership of the Club shall be given at least two (2) weeks’ notice of the date and place of the Annual Meeting.

 Article XI.
 NOMINATION AND ELECTION OF OFFICERS

 The election of officers and Directors, except the Secretary and the Treasurer, shall be held at the Annual Meeting.

-The President will accept additional nominees, if any, from the floor on the day of the Annual Meeting before casting ballots for election.
+Section 3.
+The President will accept additional nominees, if any, from the floor on the day of the Annual Meeting before accepting the nominations.